ckucewicz/aircraft_safety_project/README.md

 * **Focus training of pilots on the Takeoff and Landing phases.** While there are many phases that pilots must master, accidents during the Takeoff and Landing phases account for almost one-third of all accidents (~31%).

-* **Select aircraft made by one of the following companies: Hiller, Schweizer, Stinson, Maule, Enstrom, Luscombe, Aeronca, Air Tractor, Ayres.** Planes made by these aircraft manufacturers were found to hold the least amount of risk based on a combination of their non-fatal rate, deathes per flight, and overal number of deaths.
+* **Select aircraft made by one of the following companies: Hiller, Schweizer, Stinson, Maule, Enstrom, Luscombe, Aeronca, Air Tractor, Ayres.** Planes made by these aircraft manufacturers were found to hold the least amount of risk based on a combination of their non-fatal rate, deaths per flight, and overal number of deaths.

 ### Next Steps
+Moving forward with these recommendations in mind, the company should research price information for aircraft from the recommended companies as the price will also be a major factor in deciding which aircraft(s) to invest in.

 ## Additional Information
 View the full analysis in the Jupyter Notebook.